3d Mirror Symmetry and Quantum $K$-theory of Hypertoric Varieties: Introduction

 The authors would like to thank Mina Aganagic and Andrei Okounkov for their extraordinary work \cite{AOelliptic}, where we learn the idea and start this project.
 The second author would also like to thank Ming Zhang and Yaoxiong Wen for discussions on Givental's quantum $K$-theory.
-The work of A.S. is partly supported by the Russian Science Foundation under grant 19-11-00062.
-The work of Z.Z. is supported by FRG grant 1564500.
+The work of A.S. is supported by NSF grant DMS - 2054527, the Russian Science Foundation under grant 18-01-00926 and the AMS travel grant.
+The work of Z.Z. is supported by FRG grant 1564500, and World Premier International Research Center Initiative (WPI), MEXT, Japan.